View of Split on a 3-Day Split, Itinerary, Croatia

 Boys sit on pier at Bacvice Beach in Split, Croatia

 A quieter Split beach, Ovcice, is a short shoreline walk further to the east.
 Continuing past the Zenta Marina, there are even more Split beaches with varying facilities and different vibes.
-Go on a Split beach crawl and find the one that best suits your mood!
+Go on a Split beach crawl and find the one that best suits your style!

-Beaches West of the Split City Center
+Beaches to the West of Split

 View of Kasuni Beach from Marjan Hill in Split, Croatia

-Drinks and Views from Matejuska
+Beverages and Views from Matejuska

 Matejuska Fisherman's Port at sunset in Split, Croatia